ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {% endraw %}
 {% endhighlight %}

-Notice that for males (M), the **median and mean** are close to each other (subjectively), whereas for females (F), the difference is large.
+Notice that for males (M), the **median and mean** are close to each other (subjectively), whereas, for females (F), the difference is considerable.
 Also, **skewness** is close to zero for M's and smaller than -1 for F's.
 Last, the **kurtosis** for M's is approximately equal to 3, as ought to be for the distribution to be normal.
 On the contrary, kurtosis in F's dataset is well beyond 3.
-Taking these into consideration, *we hypothesize that M's sodium excretion values are sampled from a normal distribution, whereas F's values are not*.
+Considering these, *we hypothesize that M's sodium excretion values are sampled from a normal distribution, whereas F's values are not*.

 #### Visualisation
 We proceed by taking a look at the data: